AHMEDabdamine/strm-tests/README.md

 ### Option 1: 🐳 Run with Docker (Recommended)

-You can run the entire app inside Docker — **no Python or LaTeX setup required**.
+**make sure that Docker Desktop or Docker Cli is installed on your machine ** You can run the entire app inside Docker — **no Python or LaTeX setup required**.

 #### Build the Docker image